Amjadyabroudi128/Flutter_interview_questions-/README.md

 # Flutter_interview_questions-
-This repo contains a collection of common Flutter interview questions
+This repository contains a collection of common Flutter interview questions
 # :question: Questions List
 Click each question to go to the answer